-For me yes!
+For me, yes!
 If you’re in a group of 6 people, a cabin will only cost P800/person on weekends or P667/person on weekdays.
 Given that, it’s a reasonable amount to spend on a decent beach resort like Kwentong Dagat.
-And I was able to roam around Liwliwa on our first day and I got to say that this resort is already one of pretty ones around.
+And I was able to roam around Liwliwa Beach on our first day, and I got to say that this resort is already one of the pretty ones around.

-But I also want to stress out that Kwentong Dagat, also speaking for the whole Liwliwa Beach, Zambles, is more for people who wanted peace and quiet.
-I was tired when I went and we basically did nothing here but to talk and chill but that’s exactly what I needed so the place and I matched.
-If you’re into parties and a more livilier vibes, then I think this will not be for you.
+But I also want to stress out that Kwentong Dagat, also speaking for the whole Liwliwa Beach, Zambales, is more for people who wanted peace.
+I was tired when I went, and we did nothing here but to talk and chill, but that’s what I needed, so the place and I matched.
+If you’re into parties and livelier vibes, then I think this will not be for you.

-Kwentong Dagat is not a luxury resort and Liwliwa Beach is not as commercial as San Juan Beach.
-It’s a two different place and it doesn’t mean one is better than another.
-I love how laid back and quiet Zambales is and hope it remain that way and doesn’t turn out to be as commercial as Elyu.
+Kwentong Dagat is not a luxury resort, and Liwliwa Beach is not as commercial as San Juan Beach.
+It’s two different places, and it doesn’t mean one is better than another.
+I love how laid back and quiet Zambales is and hope it remains that way and doesn’t turn out to be as commercial as Elyu.